Mimicoctopus1/6ame/README.md

 ## Inside Code

-* index.js renders public/index.html, which imports public/index.css.
+* index.js renders public/index.html, which imports public/index.css and runs public/client.js.
 * Uses socket.io for websocket API (for lack of better resources).
 Brief socket.io explanation to make a chat app (yes, another chat app) can be found in the
 [socket.io-explanation folder](https://glitch.com/edit/#!/ojvjpj?path=socket.io-explanation%2Fserver.js%3A1%3A0) (new tab only.